-Bullying is not tolerated at our school.
-We ensure bullying behaviour is identified and addressed with appropriate and proportionate consequences.
 Bullying complaints will be taken seriously and responded to sensitively at our school.

-Students who may be experiencing bullying behaviour, or students who have witnessed bullying behaviour, are encouraged to report their concerns to school staff or another trusted adult as soon as possible.
-This report can be to their classroom teacher or any trusted member of staff.
+Students who may be experiencing bullying behaviour, or students who have witnessed bullying behaviour, are encouraged to report their concerns to school staff as soon as possible.

+This report can be to their classroom teacher, the year level leader, the wellbeing coordinator for their year level or any trusted member of staff.
 Students can also seek the support of a trusted friend to accompany them when they report.